Compared to the press in the UK, French

 a major national financial and economics daily, with an average

-circulation of about 120,000.
-Similar to Les Echos, but with a smaller
+Echos, but with a smaller

-readership, is La Tribune.
+readership, was La

 - France

-Soir: Once
+Soir: This

 the most popular paper in France, France Soir, a mid-market evening